HRG-OFFICIAL/ApniDukaan-Ecommerce/backend/user-management-service/README.md

-# ShopSphere User Management Service
+# ApniDukaan User Management Service

-A comprehensive microservice for user authentication, authorization, and profile management in the ShopSphere e-commerce platform.
+A comprehensive microservice for user authentication, authorization, and profile management in the ApniDukaan e-commerce platform.

 ## 🚀 Features